volumio/docs/docs/06_Plugins_User_Manuals/01_rotaryencoder2/05_Hardware.md

 A floating input is undesirable, because its state is undeterminate and so is its behavior when reading it.
 This is overcome, by connecting it to either HIGH (3.3V) or LOW (0V) potential via a resistor.
 ![Schematic of a Pull-Up and a Pull-Down resistor](./img/PU_PD_simple.jpg) *Schematics of a simple pull-up (PU) and pull-down (PD) resistor.
 If the switch is open, the GPIO is on the same potential (i.e. it has the same voltage) as the reference (PU:3.3V, PD:GND).
 When the button is closed, a small current flows from 3.3V to GND and the potential at the GPIO changes (PU:GND, PD:3.3V).
-You could also interpret the combination of resistor and switch as a voltage divider, where the open switch has infinite resistance and the closed switch 0 Ohms.*
+You could also interpret the combination of resistor and switch as a voltage divider, where the open switch has infinite resistance and the closed switch 0 Ohms.
+The full voltage will always 'drop' across the larger of the two in this case.*

 The Raspberry Pi has integrated Pull-up and Pull-down resistors inside its microprocessor chip, which can be activated by the system at boot time.
 But it is also possible to connect external resistors to the pin (and there are reasons to do so).
 [See below](#why-does-it-matter-for-playing-with-my-raspberry-pi).

 ## What is a limiting resistor?
 A limiting resistor is connected to the GPIO pin in such a way, that all current into or out of the pin has to pass the resistor.
-The limiting resistor will determine the maximum current out of the pin, as long as the max voltage is controlled and it is not bypassed or shorted.
+The limiting resistor will determine the maximum current out of the pin.
 When configured as output, the pin has minimum current values that it can safely drive, to give a well-defined HIGH and LOW state, called I_OH and I_OL.
+Anything larger than that is not guaranteed and you should design to stay below it.

 Suppose you connect a circuit to your RPi, that shorts a GPIO to GND, because you configured it as input and want to drive it low.
 Suppose now, that you load a software, that wants to use the same pin as output and configures it to HIGH.
 What happens is, that the RPI tries to bring the pad up to 3.3V, while it is shorted to GND - it will not succeed, but it may get permanently damaged doing so.